 Nationwide

 Any day.
-Coles has introduced Quiet Hour across a range of their supermarkets.
-Woolworths is also offering Quiet Hour every Tuesday between 10:30-11:30am in participating stores which can be found on their website.
+Coles has introduced Quiet Hour between 6-7pm weekdays across all its supermarkets (or 10:30 to 11:30am for CBD stores).
+Woolworths is also offering Quiet Hour every Tuesday between 10:30-11:30am in participating stores.
 Stores will dim their lighting and turn down the volume of registers and radios for an hour to make shopping easier for people on the autism spectrum.

 New South Wales

-9 April.
-The Australian Museum is hosting a Sensory-Friendly morning.
-From 8 to 10am, the Australian Museum will provide a reduced sensory, relaxed and supportive environment before the Museum opens to the public for the day.
+5 April.
+The Australian Museum is hosting a Sensory-friendly night out for adults.
+From 6 to 9pm, the Australian Museum will provide a reduced sensory, relaxed and supportive environment along with the chance to get involved in activities such as face painting and silent disco.

-11 April.
+23 April.
 Autism-friendly gallery opening at MCA.
-Closed to the general public, this opening is tailored to children with hidden disabilities and their friends and family.
+From 10:30am t0 12pm the museum will be closed to the general public.
+This opening is tailored to children with hidden disabilities and their friends and family.

 Queensland

-14 April.
-Queensland Art Gallery & Gallery of Modern Art will be hosting a Low sensory event where visitors with autism, sensory sensitivity or disability can experience the exhibitions in a low sensory environment.
+2 April.
+Queensland Art Gallery & Gallery of Modern Art will be hosting a Low-sensory event where visitors with autism, sensory sensitivity or disability can experience the exhibitions in a low-sensory environment.

 Victoria